.fi

-Since 1 September 2005, .fi domains may contain Scandinavian letters (ä, å, ö), though they are not recommended to be used as the primary domain.
+Since 1 September 2005, .fi domains may contain letters from the Finnish alphabet (ä, å, ö), though they are not recommended to be used as the primary domain.
 Since 1 March 2006, private persons have also been able to apply for a domain name.
 Some restrictions still apply, for example, company names or trademarks can only be applied for by the companies concerned.

 It can also be (although not popular) be used for domain hacking as well.
 Examples like Spotify who has a domain hack called Spoti.fi.

 FICORA began supporting Domain Name System Security (DNSSEC) on .fi domain names in late 2010.